 Author: Stephen McClure, Content Writer, HealthStream

-This blog post is based off of a Thrive18 presentation by Vicki Searcy, Vice President, Client Success Services and Consulting at VerityStream.
+This blog post is based off of a Thrive18 presentation by Vicki Searcy, Vice President of Consulting at VerityStream.

 At VerityStream, we are committed to making sure our clients get the most out of their CVO.
 What’s currently an effective CVO must change as the nature of the services it provides is transformed by the needs of the healthcare industry.
 Nothing demonstrates this need for flexibility more than how CVOs have changed from their inception.